theodor-at-github/ci-milestone-project-1/README.md

 ### Design Choices and UX

-The design goal of this page is to deliver a HTML and CSS only project with a simple underlaying structure and CSS effects to catch the eye for both mobile and desktop users.
+The design goal of this page is to deliver a static website written in HTML and CSS only, with a simple underlaying structure and CSS effects to catch the eye for both mobile and desktop users.
 The navigation should be simple and intuitive yet fun to use to browse each section of the site.

-As this is my first page I develop myself I chose not to use Bootstrap and stay with pure HTML and CSS to understand the possibilties and limitations without external stylesheets implemented.

-The UX idea for this project is a full page slider where the content can be consumed instantly.
-Visitors can use gestures like swiping or flicks to navigate through the site on mobile, and through mouse clicks on a desktop computer.
+The UX idea for this project is to make the different sections of the conent instantly available without too much interaction with the navigation menu and to see the portfolio at a glance.
+Therefor this site is build as a one page experience where visitors can use gestures such as swiping up and down on mobile, or scrolling on desktop to navigate through the site content without effort.
+To further enhance the idea of immediate content access, a typical landing page is left out by choice.

-On the journey to fulfill the UX idea described above I had to realise that HTML and CSS alone actually does not recognize gestures without JavaScript.
-[HTML and CSS cannot figure out what the active slide is while JavaScript can set the active slide](https://css-tricks.com/can-get-pretty-far-making-slider-just-html-css/).
-Having this in mind I still hold on to the design decision to make pages as part of a slider and use buttons for navigation in both mobile and desktop view for this HTML/CSS only project.

 ### Wireframes